Generic Name and Formulations:

 Increased risk of hypotension, respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, phenothiazines, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); reserve concomitant use in those for whom alternative options are inadequate; limit dosages/durations to minimum required; monitor.
 During or within 14 days of MAOIs: not recommended.
 Avoid concomitant other acetaminophen-containing products.
 Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5-HT3 antagonists, mirtazapine, trazodone, tramadol, MAOIs, linezolid, IV methylene blue); monitor and discontinue if suspected.
 Avoid concomitant mixed agonist/antagonist opioids (eg, butorphanol, nalbuphine, pentazocine) or partial agonist (eg, buprenorphine); may reduce effects and/or precipitate withdrawal symptoms.
 Potentiated by CYP3A4 inhibitors (eg, macrolides, azole antifungals, protease inhibitors).
 Antagonized by CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin).
 May antagonize diuretics; monitor.
 Paralytic ileus may occur with anticholinergics.
 May cause false (+) urine test for 5-hydroxyindoleacetic acid.

-Lightheadedness, dizziness, sedation, nausea, vomiting; respiratory depression, severe hypotension, syncope; rare: serious skin or hypersensitivity reactions.
+Lightheadedness, dizziness, sedation, other CNS effects, nausea, vomiting; respiratory depression, severe hypotension, syncope, hepatotoxicity (overdosage); rare: serious skin or hypersensitivity reactions.

-Formerly known under the brand name Vicodin, Vicodin ES, Vicodin HP.
+Formerly known under the brand names Vicodin, Vicodin ES, Vicodin HP.